Herbert Welsh: “Save Mount Sunapee for all people to all time!”

 The unspoiled natural environmental inspired and moved Welsh into action.

-It was earlier, in 1909 while summering in Sunapee, Welsh became alarmed about what was happening on Mount Sunapee.
-Paper companies controlled a greater part of the mountain and they were clear-cutting and harvesting lumber leaving a growing bald spot pocked by stumps and slash— destruction that Welsh could observe from his lakeside home.
-Cutting was planned that would leave the mountain bare.
+It was earlier, in 1909, while summering in Sunapee, Welsh became alarmed about what was happening on Mount Sunapee.
+Paper companies controlled a greater part of the mountain, and they were clear-cutting and harvesting lumber, leaving a growing bald spot pocked by stumps and slash — destruction that Welsh could observe from his lakeside home.
+Further cutting that would leave the mountain bare.

 The 1911 purchase on Mount Sunapee marked the Society’s first reservation.
 The campaign to protect Mount Sunapee continued with the acquisition of more conservation land, land to be open to all people for outdoor “recreation and health.”
 From 1922 to 1937, the Society purchased several more parcels on the mountain.
 In 1948 after acquiring 1,116 acres on Mount Sunapee, the Society transferred their holdings to the state of New Hampshire for a state park.